 During a bronchoscopy, patients will be given medication (sedative) to help them relax.
 If it is only a diagnostic bronchoscopy, patients will be kept awake, but if the bronchoscopy is for therapeutic purposes, patients will be put to sleep by general anesthesia.
 After the procedure, patients will need to stay in the hospital for a few hours.
 They will not be able to eat or drink for about 2 hours.
 Some patients may experience discomfort, such as a sore throat or pain while swallowing.
 Throat lozenges and gargling may help alleviate these symptoms, which should go away after a few days.
 Patients will need to have someone drive them home once their doctor determines that they are ready.

-Dr. Steven R. Boas, MD graduated from Stony Brook University Medical Center, School of Medicine in 1989.
-He completed residency at Nassau University Medical Center.
-He is certified by the American Board of Pediatrics - Pediatric Pulmonology (Certified) and has a state license in Illinois.
+Dr. Steven R. Boas, MD graduated from New York University (NYU) School of Medicine in 1989.
+He completed residency at Boston Medical Center.
+He is certified by the American Board of Pediatrics, Pediatric Pulmonology and has a state license in Illinois.

-Medical School: Stony Brook University Medical Center, School of Medicine (1989)
+Medical School: New York University (NYU) School of Medicine (1989)

-Board Certification: American Board of Pediatrics - Pediatric Pulmonology (Certified)
+Board Certification: American Board of Pediatrics, Pediatric Pulmonology

 Licensed In: Illinois